pazdanielmartinez6/location-optimizer/README.md

 # ATM Location Optimizer

 A comprehensive optimization toolkit for strategic ATM placement using real-world travel time data, multiple optimization algorithms (Annueling and Greedy algorithms), and advanced visualization capabilities.
+The solution to classical optimal location problem is applied to ATM sites within an area in North Madrid.
+The data is collected from municipality and OSRM (Open Source Routing Machine).
+The back up for the API calls is provided so  it can be run off line.

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)